 31 January 2019

 Public Engagement - news

 Research England today (Thurs Jan 31) released the final guidance on REF2021 submissions.
-I took a look at whether there have been any changes to the draft guidelines in relation to public engagement.
+I took a look at whether there have been any changes to the draft REF guidelines in relation to public engagement.

 I can confirm that impacts arising from public engagement with research are still valid, and will be assessed equitably.